 Proper installation is necessary for stucco.
 The more cement you apply, the higher chances for cracks.
 That’s why you must choose educated contractors who make the right decisions.

 As we can see, just like every material, traditional stucco has its pros and cons.
-Today, we use this material in many construction projects including the renovation of older residential builds.
+Today, we use this material in many construction projects including the renovation of older residential buildings.
 At the end of the day, the choice you make depends on your preferences.
 It’s your home and you know what’s best for it.

 As a company that offers stucco services, we are here to inform you and give adequate advice, so we hope that this article was a useful resource for you and your family.
 As always, if you have questions, Sky Stucco Systems is here to help, give solutions, and satisfy the needs of our customers.